 Graphic Packaging International (GPI) WTP treats water from Wright Patman Lake.
 The GPI WTP, owned by Texarkana (TX) and operated by GPI, provides potable water to the mill and also serves the Cities of Atlanta, Domino, and Queen City (when requested).
 It was built in 1972 and expanded in 1978 (added flocculation basin, sedimentation basin, and three sand filters).
 In 2000, GAC contactors, potable water clearwell, and associated sodium hypochlorite system were added for potable water treatment.
+GPI states that they have an extensive schedule for short-term and long-term capital improvements and operates to all regulatory standards for drinking water.

 The GAC contactors were added to address taste and odor and disinfection by-product concerns.
 The plant is permitted for 46 MGD; however, its rated capacity is 35 MGD.
 Most of the water produced at the plant (30 MGD average) is used as process water for the paper mill.
 A small amount of treated water goes through the GAC contactors (permitted up to 2.4 MGD for peak demands, 1.5 MGD average demand) and provides potable water to the mill and the neighboring cities of Atlanta and Domino.
 Queen City, currently supplied by groundwater, also has a connection to the water distribution system as a redundant water supply.
 More recently, Queen City experienced a power outage at one of its pump stations due to inclement weather.
 Queen City contacted TWU to receive potable water from the GPI WTP.
-Queen City is currently receiving potable water from the GPI WTP today.
 As previously stated, Graphic Packaging International finances and operates the water treatment plant, while TWU owns the facilities, along with TWU owning and operating the raw water conveyance facilities.
 A process schematic is included in Figure 5-73.